ferro/ferro/README.md

 Please do contribute!
 I'm not planning on doing these anytime soon.
 Message me if you'd like to be pointed in the right direction on how to implement something.

+* history search, if it doesn't clutter the suggestions too much
 * icons for commands
 * allow for multiple search terms for extract, close, etc.
 * show entered capital letters